Liz was born in Dublin, where she now lives with her husband, musician and sound engineer Richard McCullough.

 Lying in Wait was chosen as part of the Spring 2017 list for the very prestigious Richard & Judy Book Club in the UK.
 In April 2017, Lying in Wait was the winner of the Reader’s Choice Award of the Richard & Judy Spring List.

-Liz is absolutely thrilled that Scout Press, an imprint of Simon & Schuster will publish Unravelling Oliver and Lying in Wait in the U.S.A in 2017.
+Liz is absolutely thrilled that Scout Press, an imprint of Simon & Schuster USA published Unraveling Oliver in 2017 with Lying in Wait scheduled for publication in 2018.
 She is very pleased to be in the editorial hands of Jackie Cantor.

 Aside from writing, Liz has led workshops in writing drama for broadcast, she has produced and managed literary salons and curated the literary strand of Skibbereen Arts Festival in July 2016.

 Thank you very much for reading and if you’d like to contact Liz about anything, please use the form below.